 My mother is a devout Catholic and my father is non-religious.
-Through my father's passivity and my mother's strong beliefs, a strict religious homelife was cultivated for my three siblings and I. We were brought up with the Vatican's versions of right and wrong, family prayer was daily and going to church was weekly.
+Through my father's passivity and my mother's strong beliefs, a strict religious homelife was cultivated for my three siblings and I. We were brought up with the Vatican's versions of right and wrong, family prayer was daily and going to church was at least weekly.

 It's not as if I haven't had enough time in pews to give religion plenty of thought.
 The only conclusion that makes sense to me is agnosticism.
 Science cannot disprove deity, because God is not scientific.
-You can look at religious figures historically, but you can't make a scientific argument for or against their supernaturality.
+You can regard religious figures historically, but you can't make a scientific argument for or against their supernaturality.
 It comes down to faith, which simply some people have, and others don't.

 I question why I should believe the one religion I was born into.
-My main conundrum is between choice and dogma: I now cannot have the latter without exercising the former, and if accepting the latter, I must surrender the former.
+My conundrum is between choice and dogma: I now cannot have the latter without exercising the former, and if accepting the latter, I must surrender the former.
 To submit myself to Catholicism, I'd have to surrender agency, the very same thing I should apparently be using to get into heaven.

 But the reality of any personal relationship with a macro institution is vastly more complicated than can be reduced to a logical argument like the one above.
 What it really comes down to is personal experience and from where one draws meaning.
 Even within Catholicism's supposed dogma, I have seen people with a variety of beliefs and attitudes.
 Religion seems to be able to attract people for different, sometimes contradictory, reasons, just how people are deterred from it for different reasons.
 I don't think it's for me.
-That's why I wrote this.